Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories

 A unital monoid object with respect to this tensor product is called a \strong{twisted algebra} (see \cite{SamSno} for a detailed discussion of twisted \emph{commutative} algebras).
 In plain English, a twisted algebra is a family of objects $A_n, n=0,1,\ldots$ (e.g.~abelian groups) equipped with the following structure: \begin{itemize} \item Each $A_n$ is equipped with an $S_n$-action. \item For every partition of $\{1,\ldots,n\}$ into subsets of size $i$ and $j$, there is a ``multiplication'' $A_i \otimes A_j \to A_n$.
 For different partitions, these multiplications commute with the $S_n$-action on $A_n$. \item There is a unit in $A_0$ such that multiplying by it induces the identity map on $A_n$. \end{itemize}

 The observations about the differential in \S\ref{S:boundary} show that the concatenation product

-makes $C_*(\cel({-}))$ into a (noncommutative) differential graded twisted algebra or \strong{dgta} (i.e.\ a twisted algebra in the category of chain complexes), whose unit is the unique 0-cell $(\,)$ in $C_*(\cel(\emptyset))$.
+makes $C_*(\cel({-}))$ into a (noncommutative) differential graded twisted algebra or \strong{dgta}, whose unit is the unique 0-cell $(\,)$ in $C_*(\cel(\emptyset))$.
+(By definition, a dgta is simply a twisted algebra in the category of chain complexes.
+The fact that the multiplication maps $A_i \otimes A_j \to A_n$ are chain maps forces the differential to satisfy a Leibniz rule such as \eqref{eq:Leibniz}.)
 The homology of a dgta naturally forms a graded twisted algebra.
 The graded twisted algebra $H_*(\cel({-}))$ is well-understood since the work of F.~Cohen in the 1970s and is in fact commutative; see e.g.\ \cite[Theorem 3.4]{MilWil}.

 We are most interested in the subcomplex $\cel(n,w)$ consisting of cells whose every block has size at most $w$.
 Since the concatenation product of two such cells again has the same property, $C_*(\cel({-},w))$ is a sub-dgta of $C_*(\cel({-}))$.
 Our goal in this paper is to understand the graded twisted algebra $H_*(\cel({-},w))$, and in particular to show that it is finitely generated.